hashicorp/packer/website/source/docs/builders/openstack.html.md

 - `config_drive` (boolean) - Whether or not nova should use ConfigDrive for cloud-init metadata.

+- `cert` (string) - Client certificate file path for SSL client authentication.
+    If omitted the OS_CERT environment variable is used.

 - `domain_name` or `domain_id` (string) - The Domain name or ID you are
     authenticating with.
 OpenStack installations require this if identity v3 is used.
     Packer will use the environment variable `OS_DOMAIN_NAME` or `OS_DOMAIN_ID`, if set.